Lazar312/RISCV-project/README.md

 Implemented some of RISCV feautures such as: multithreading, time sharing, mutual exclusion, console, semaphores, etc.

-In this repository onlz header and source files are included, while project structure and virtual machine can be dowloaded from this web page
+In this repository only header and source files are included, while project structure and virtual machine can be dowloaded from this web page

 http://os.etf.bg.ac.rs/OS1/